 - Credible – Authentic people write about real topics and link to reliable external sources

 - Informed – In-depth overview of the topic; provides a mixture of definitions and describes what is working, what isn’t, trends, a proposed solution, and potential solutions from others

 - Original – Considerably different in scope and detail from other works on similar topics

-- Accurate – it doesn’t encourage fake news.
+- Accurate – Doesn’t encourage fake news

 - Maptia – https://maptia.com/davidheath/stories/burma-an-enchanted-spirit